ubuntu/ubuntu-project-docs/docs/reference/exception-UbuntuAdvantageToolsUpdates.rst

 One of the big drivers of Ubuntu Advantage support is extended support of (14.04) Trusty ubuntu-advantage-tools may also target trusty-updates.
-Since ubuntu-advantage-tools is a primary mechanism for obtaining Ubuntu Advantage support services on cloud-images (AWS, Azure), verification is required on applicable cloud platforms, Ubuntu Pro images, lxc containers and kvm images.
+Since ubuntu-advantage-tools is the primary mechanism for obtaining Ubuntu Advantage support services on cloud-images (AWS, Azure), verification is required on applicable cloud platforms, Ubuntu Pro images, lxc containers and kvm images.

 Therefore, the following types of changes are allowed as long as the processes outlined below are followed: